 The College is not responsible for, nor will it pay any claims for, damages to student-owned vehicles resulting from falling ice, snow, tree limbs, or any other natural occurrence or event on its property or elsewhere, whether or not the possibility of such an event is warned against.
 The College is not responsible for, nor will it pay any losses, claims, or other damages, to student-owned vehicles resulting from vandalism, collision, or other acts by any person, other than damage caused directly by its employees.
-See the personal vehicle section of the Five Colleges Inc. website [184] for more information.
+See the personal vehicle section [166] of the Five Colleges Inc. website for more information.
 Reckless driving and driving on walkways, fields, and other areas of campus not intended for regular auto traffic is prohibited.
-Students reported for reckless driving will be referred for a Conduct Meeting [197].
+Students reported for reckless driving will be referred to the office of student rights and responsibilities.